Make-School-Courses/DS-2.1-Machine-Learning/Lessons/SupportVectorMachine.md

 # Support Vector Machine

+## Class Learning Objectives/Competencies (5 min)

+1. What is SVM?
+1. What are the subclasses of SVM?
+1. What is grid search?

 # What is support vector machine (SVM)?
 (5 min)

 - SVM is a type of supervised machine learning classification algorithm